I’ve been devoted to literature, publishing, and technology for my entire life.

-My Mom read to me while I was still in her womb.
+My Mom read to me regularly before I was born.
 I was able to read aloud from children’s books from age 1.
 As a child and adolescent I read lots and lots of books, magazines, comics, newspapers — kid’s stuff, adult stuff — everything.

-I began programming on a Commodore VIC-20 which my Dad bought in 1980, and was fortunate to receive computer training in school from about the fifth grade on.
+I began programming on a Commodore VIC-20 which my Dad gave me and my brothers for Christmas in 1980, and was fortunate to receive computer training in school from about the fifth grade on.

 I discovered the DIY punk rock underground at age 14 and began publishing my own writing, drawings, collage art, and interviews in zines which were read and reviewed worldwide.
 Although I lived with my parents in the suburbs, I had a P.O. box at a local drugstore as I was corresponding with other writers, publishers, bands, and activists from all over the world and I was receiving and reading underground press zines, chapbooks, paperbacks, comics, newsletters, and newspapers.

-I got my first paid job in 1990, working nights as a production clerk at a community newspaper in my hometown of St. Albert, Alberta, Canada.
+I got my first proper job in 1990, working nights as a production clerk at a community newspaper in my hometown of St. Albert, Alberta, Canada.
 I was 17 and still in high school.
-I kept this job through my first two years at the University of Alberta, where I studied English Literature with a creative non-fiction writing specialization.
-After my degree I took some graphic design courses at Mount Royal University in Calgary, and then landed my first production management job at Farm & Ranch, a series of newspapers based in Cochrane, Alberta, which published editions all over western Canada, the USA, and Argentina.
+I kept this job through my first two years at the University of Alberta, where I studied English literature with a creative non-fiction writing specialization, and a minor in political science.
+After my degree I took some graphic design courses at Mount Royal University in Calgary, and found my first production management job at Farm & Ranch, a newspaper based in Cochrane, Alberta which published editions in western Canada, the USA, and Argentina.

-I got my first publishing job with a digital photography and graphic design book publisher in Cambridge shortly after that, where I immediately began commissioning authors, writing sales presentations for the Frankfurt Book Fair, and editing numerous titles.
+I got my first publishing job with a creative digital design publisher (Ilex Press) in Cambridge shortly after that, where I wrote sales presentations for the Frankfurt Book Fair, commissioned authors, and edited numerous titles.
 Eventually I co-authored a couple of titles as well.

-I have been working remotely and travelling for the past 4 years, and have recently settled in Prague, one of the EU’s literary capitals, still offering the same services but to an expanded client base.
+After travelling and working remotely for a few years, I settled in Prague, one of the EU’s literary capitals, right before the COVID-19 pandemic hit.
+I’m now offering the same services but to an expanded client base.

-I’ll be offering publishing skills workshops throughout the EU and UK starting in the winter of 2020.
+I’ll be offering publishing skills workshops throughout the EU and UK, starting soon.